-If you are able to assist with gifts to go out with our Christmas food hampers this year or with contributions to the food hampers themselves, this would be really appreciated.
-If it is possible, we would appreciate these being left at the church by Sunday 19th December.
-Please leave any gifts unwrapped so we can determine the recipient’s age and if it is most suitable for a boy, girl or either.
+If you are able to assist with gifts to go with our Christmas food hampers this year or contributions to the food hampers, this would be much appreciated.
+If it is possible, we would like these to be left at the church by Friday 17 December.
+Please leave gifts unwrapped so we can determine the suitable age and if it best suits a boy or girl or either.
 Thank you.

 He came singing love, and he lived singing love;

 he died singing love.
 He arose in silence.

 For the love to go on we must make it our song;